AlyShmahell/AlyShmahell-ShellScript/README.md

 I don't really know that guy, but his work seems neat.

-the tool seems to be used to automatically dump the contents of mysql-databases + '/etc/mysql/debian.cnf' in a certain folder then back it up with ncftpput to a remote host.
+the tool seems to be used to automatically dump the contents of mysql-databases in a certain folder + the contents of '/etc/mysql/debian.cnf' then back it up with ncftpput to a remote host.

 Correct me if I'm wrong.